Water-Wise Plants for Utah Landscapes

 - Seasonal Interest: Think about the timing of the foliage, bloom and seed head displays of the planting material to ensure interest year round.
 Try to Incorporate spring, summer and fall interest in each planting group so that no place in the landscape looks bare.

 - Hardiness Zone: Use plants that will survive in our climate.
 Plant hardiness zones in Utah range from 4-9.
 The hardiness zones were established by the USDA and are based on the minimum, annual survival temperatures for plants.
-Plants for hardiness Zone 4 can survive -20 to -30 °F, Zone 5 can survive -10 to -20 °F, Zone 6 can survive 0 to -10 °F and Zone 7 can survive 0 to 10 °F. However, micro-environments created by the plant’s surroundings can also influence its hardiness for the region.
-Contact your local Utah State University County Extension Agent or go to the USDA Plant Hardiness Website to learn the hardiness zone of your area.
+Plants for hardiness Zone 4 can survive -20 to -30 °F, Zone 5 can survive -10 to -20 °F, Zone 6 can survive 0 to -10 °F and Zone 7 can survive 0 to 10 °F. Keep in mind, that local micro-environments in the landscape, such as low or wet areas, soil conditions such as drainage and rockiness, shade, and other physical features can influence a plant's hardiness or suitability for a particular place.
+Contact your local Utah State University County Extension office or go to the USDA Plant Hardiness Website to learn the hardiness zone of your area.

 Visit a Garden for Ideas